netgroup-polito/KubernetesOnDesktop/README.md

 Once all the dependencies are installed, since it is a cloud based application you don't have to install anything else.

-The user must use the `cloudify` script to launch application.
+The user must use the `cloudify` script to launch application, or use the various desktop launchers created.
 It is strongly suggested that he has a local installation of that application, since the script will automatically launch it if there are some connection or cluster availability errors.

 To use it, type in a terminal: